Employee NIC Calculator

 Employees and businesses pay National Insurance Contributions (NICs) to fund the NHS and government benefits schemes such as state pensions.

-Your employment status, income determine the type of NIC you pay, or whether or not there are any gaps in your National Insurance coverage.
+Your employment status and income determine the type of NIC you pay or whether or not there are any gaps in your National Insurance coverage.

-For the tax year 2023-24 You have to pay National Insurance if you are over 16 years old and either an employee earning more than £12,570 per year; or self-employed and make a profit of £12,570 or more per year.
+For the tax year 2024-25: You must pay National Insurance if you are over 16 years old and either an employee earning more than £12,570 per year or self-employed and make a profit of £12,570 or more per year.

 What are employee National Insurance contributions?